Top 10 Most Ironic Things in Music History

 Best Songs Featuring a Fender Stratocaster

-Wow she is?
+Wow, she is?
 That's ironic and nice!

 Bassist Geezer Butler:

-"We basically needed a 3 minute filler for the album, and Tony (Iommi) came up with the riff.
+"We basically needed a 3-minute filler for the album, and Tony (Iommi) came up with the riff.
 I quickly did the lyrics, and Ozzy was reading them as he was singing."

-He added that music was written in 5 minutes, then he wrote the lyrics (it took some time, like 15-20 minutes), and then they recorded it.
+He added that the music was written in 5 minutes, then he wrote the lyrics (it took some time, like 15-20 minutes), and then they recorded it.
 "It was all done in about two hours."

 Drummer Bill Ward: